 |

-PHIL PERKINS Formerly of Radios Invicta and Radio City, Phil was also an engineer
+PHIL PERKINS Formerly of Radio Invicta and Radio City, Phil was also an engineer on Caroline North.
+He is

-on Caroline North.
-He is pictured in Nick Bailey's photo album.
-Phil now lives in High Wycombe, Buckinghamshire, from where he operates an electronics supply company,
+pictured in Nick Bailey's photo album.
+Phil now lives in High Wycombe, Buckinghamshire.

 A.D PERSON There is a picture of him in the Caroline South transmitter hold here.